Taylor Morrison Home Corporation research snapshot

 Business essence

-Taylor Morrison is paid when households buy new homes across entry-level, move-up, and active-adult segments, plus related financial services attachment.
-The customer buys location, floor plan, brand trust, and financing convenience.
+Taylor Morrison was paid when households bought new homes across entry-level, move-up, and active-adult segments, plus related financial services attachment.
+The customer bought location, floor plan, brand trust, and financing convenience.
+Berkshire paid $72.50 per share, about $8.5 billion in enterprise value, for this platform.

 Moat

-The moat is built from land pipeline, regional market knowledge, scale purchasing, and the Taylor Morrison and Esplanade brand names.
-Switching costs are low for buyers, but land control and local relationships create some advantage against new entrants.
+The moat came from land pipeline, regional market knowledge, scale purchasing, and the Taylor Morrison and Esplanade brands.
+Switching costs are low for buyers, but land control and local relationships created some advantage against new entrants.

 Munger risk inversion

-The thesis fails if the Berkshire acquisition is blocked or abandoned, leaving TMHC exposed to housing-cycle headwinds, margin pressure, incentives, and a low P/E on declining earnings.
-A second failure path is paying merger-arbitrage spreads that do not compensate for deal risk.
+The thesis would have failed if the acquisition was blocked or abandoned, leaving TMHC exposed to housing-cycle headwinds, margin pressure, incentives, and a low P/E on declining earnings.
+Instead the deal closed on July 24, 2026, so that failure path never materialized for public shareholders, who now hold cash instead of housing upside.

 Management